SAP-samples/abap-platform-rap640/exercises/ex5/README.md

 ![Shopping cart user no authorization case](images/auth_case_0.png)

-### Check authorization use case - create authorization default variant
+# Step 3: Check authorization use case - create authorization default variant

 In this authorization scenario you want authorization checks to be performed when creating a purchase requisition in your application, so that only authorized users can perform that action.